fcdm25/FamilyVisaBot/README.md

 # FamilyVisaBot
 Get notified about potential timeslots available in VFS Global

 Step 1: Download the chromedriver.exe compatible with your Chrome version.
 Refer to Chrome links.url file.
-Store chromedriver.exe it in the FamilyVisaBot project folder.
+Store chromedriver.exe in the FamilyVisaBot project folder.

 Step 2: Install bot dependencies from requirements.txt file by running command pip install -r requirements.txt